SansGuidon/bookmarks/README.md

 * [David Brown](https://www.inc.com/david-brown/what-happens-when-a-founder-leaves-a-company-how-to-stay-grounded-continue-to-grow.html) - (2017) How to Stay Grounded and Maintain Your Vision at Your Company | There are four fundamental elements of running a business, and not only is vision the first, it's also the one that the others are built on. | As startup businesses start to scale, the vision can easily get lost.
 * [Hicham Amine](https://medium.com/startup-grind/how-to-grow-a-startup-the-5-best-tips-ive-ever-learned-2a5c8da160d8) - (2017) How to Grow A Startup: The 5 Best Tips I’ve ever learned.
 * [Eric Jorgenson](https://medium.com/@ericjorgenson/why-growing-past-20-employees-is-so-damn-hard-and-what-you-can-do-about-it-e37cb302db58) - (2017) Why Growing Past 20 Employees is so Damn Hard (and what you can do about it)
+* [Eric Jorgenson](https://medium.com/evergreen-business-weekly/lets-stop-communicating-like-minions-evergreen-business-weekly-3-internal-communication-97a9705eb71a) - (2015) Secrets to Perfecting Organizational Communication—Evergreen Business Weekly 3: Internal Communication | If the members of the team cannot communicate, isolation limits their potential.
+> Overcommunicate in all ways, all the time.
+There is no such thing as too much communication.
+When you think you’ve communicated something too much, you’re probably just beginning to get through.
+* [Eric Jorgenson](https://medium.com/evergreen-business-weekly/how-not-to-hire-like-a-clownshow-evergreen-business-weekly-2-hiring-f4da0e9d3230) - (2015) How Not to Hire Like a Clownshow—Evergreen Business Weekly 2: Hiring

 ## Cryptocurrency
 > News